XtremeOwnage/Web/docs/blog/posts/Home-Improvement/2024-10-10-Bathroom-Floor-Replacement.md

 !!! quote "Does homeowners insurance cover water damage from leaking plumbing?"
     Homeowners insurance may help cover damage caused by ==leaking plumbing if the leak is sudden and accidental==, such as if a washing machine supply hose ==suddenly breaks or a pipe burst==.
 However, homeowners insurance does not cover damage resulting from poor maintenance.
 So, if damage results after you fail to repair a leaky toilet, for example, homeowners insurance likely will not pay for repairs.

+So- assuming the theory of leaking toilet flange- it is indeed, not covered.

 Note- the highlighted section for later...
+It becomes extremely relevant.

 ## Fixing the issue myself.